Can Keratin Peptides Support Eyelash and Eyebrow Growth?

 Promote stronger hair growth and scalp health with our unique peptide formula.

 While keratin and collagen peptides are best known for improving scalp hair strength and growth, emerging evidence suggests they may also play a role in enhancing the health and appearance of lashes and brows.
-Here, we’ll explain how these delicate hair follicles differ from scalp hair, and how they interact with keratin peptides for hair growth.

 Understanding the Difference Between Scalp, Eyelash, and Eyebrow Follicles